newrelic/docs-website/src/data-dictionary/events/PageViewTiming/pageHide.md

   - PageViewTiming
 ---

 Sent when the document becomes hidden to the user, which could mean the user switched tabs or navigated to another page.
-This is the most reliable event to indicate the (potential) end of an user session or visit to the page.
+This is the most reliable event to indicate the (potential) end of a user session or visit to the page.